-Cyber crisis management - are you prepared?
+Cyber crisis management - are you up to the challenge?

 Developing next generation cyber defences and specialists

 With the evolving threat landscape today, organisations must worry about far more than fraud and theft.
 Cyber criminals are becoming more sophisticated and highly organised and they are focusing their attention to disrupting services, destroying data, and holding systems to ransom.
-As a consequence the risk challenges for organisations grow more complex: Regulatory fines, legal damages, loss of trust, and reputation damage are becoming part of the equation.
+Consequently, the risk challenges for organisations grow more complex: Regulatory fines, legal damages, loss of trust, and reputation damage are becoming part of the equation.

 What does it take for organisations to tackle these challenges?
 It requires much more than only properly managing an incident as it happens; multiple functions and skill sets must be highly trained and coordinated to contain, manage and recover from crisis incidents.
 And, it also means looking ahead and securing the next generation cyber and crisis management experts.